-- Physical and logical access to systems may be granted by the system owner if access is appropriately controlled, and formal procedures are implemented to permit access to the system.
+- Physical and logical access to systems is granted by the system owner if access is appropriately controlled, and formal procedures are implemented to permit access to the system.

-- The allocation and use of system privileges must be restricted and controlled.
+- The allocation and use of system privileges is restricted and controlled.

-- A formal review of user privileges must be conducted on a regular basis to ensure that they remain appropriate.
-Accounts that are no longer required or appropriate must be closed or disabled.
+- A formal review of user privileges is conducted on a regular basis to ensure that they remain appropriate.
+Accounts that are no longer required or appropriate are closed or disabled.

-- When users leave the University, or change roles, access rights on systems must be reviewed and adjusted appropriately.
+- When users leave the University, or change roles, access rights on systems are reviewed and adjusted appropriately.

-- System resources must be monitored, tuned, and projections made for future capacity requirements to ensure the required system performance.
+- System resources are monitored, tuned, and projections made for future capacity requirements to ensure the required system performance.

-- For each new and ongoing activity, capacity requirements must be identified.
-System tuning and monitoring must be applied to ensure and improve the availability and efficiency of systems.
-Detective controls must be put in place to indicate problems in due time, and projections of future capacity requirements take account of new business and system requirements, and current and projected trends in information processing capabilities.
+- For each new and ongoing activity, capacity requirements are identified.
+System tuning and monitoring are applied to ensure and improve the availability and efficiency of systems.
+Detective controls are put in place to indicate problems in due time, and projections of future capacity requirements take account of new business and system requirements, and current and projected trends in information processing capabilities.

-- Operating procedures must be documented, maintained and made available to all users.
-Sensitive documentation must be protected, and access restricted on a need-to-know basis.
+- Operating procedures are documented, maintained and made available to all users.
+Sensitive documentation is protected, and access restricted on a need-to-know basis.

-- The allocation, management, and use of passwords and other forms of authentication must be controlled and in accordance with the Passwords procedure.
+- The allocation, management, and use of passwords and other forms of authentication is controlled in accordance with the Passwords procedure.

-- All remote access connections made to the information infrastructure must be made through approved University secure connections.
+- All remote access connections made to the information infrastructure are made through approved University secure connections.

-- Portable computing devices owned by the University, or that contain non-public University information, must be physically secured when unattended by either; locked drawer, cabinet or room, or with a cable-lock system.
+- Portable computing devices owned by the University, or that contain non-public University information, are physically secured when unattended by either; locked drawer, cabinet or room, or with a cable-lock system.